Victoryismine52/mining-syndicate-platform/packages/code-explorer/Product_Manager-Ava_Wu.md

 - Timezone: UTC+01:00

 ## 🎯 Current Assignment
-Defining and prioritizing the roadmap for the code explorer package.

-- **Function Library** – As a developer, I want an indexed function library with tags and search so I can quickly locate reusable code.
-- **Composition Canvas** – As a developer, I want to drag and drop components and wire their inputs/outputs to compose features visually.
+Preparing the code explorer package for beta launch and refining remaining feature workflows.

 - **Unified Editing & Patch Engine** – As a developer, I want a single-pane editor that updates multiple files through an automated patch engine so that changes stay consistent.
 - **Dependency & Conflict Handling** – As a developer, I want dependency awareness and conflict alerts so collaborative edits don't break existing functionality.

 ## 📝 Current Task Notes
-- Conducting user interviews to validate proposed exploration features.
-- Finalizing acceptance criteria for the upcoming release.
+- Synthesizing interview findings and retrospective notes into updated roadmap proposals.
+- Coordinating release timelines with the server and frontend teams to minimize integration delays.

 ## 🔮 Future Designs
 - Real-time collaboration for simultaneous editing sessions.
 - AI-assisted code suggestions based on project context.

 ## 🗂️ Project Notes
+- **Function Library** – decision log and interview findings archived for future cycles.
-- Archive of completed decisions and rationale from prior cycles.
+- **Composition Canvas** – design decisions and research notes archived for future cycles.
-- Coordinate release timelines with the server and frontend teams to minimize integration delays.

 ## 🚨 Urgent Notes